-Project Activity/ Impact Source Environmental Impacts Mitigation Measures rehabilitation activities near religious and cultural sites activities rehabilitation works hear to the cultural and religious and religious sites, and The Contractor shall: Communicate to the public through community consultation and newspaper announcements regarding the scope and schedule of rehabilitation, as well as certain rehabilitation activities causing disruptions or access restriction.
+Project Activity/ Impact Source Environmental Impacts Mitigation Measures rehabilitation activities near religious and cultural sites Disturbance from rehabilitation works to the cultural and religious sites, and contractors lack of knowledge on cultural issues cause social disturbances.
+The Contractor shall: Communicate to the public through community consultation and newspaper announcements regarding the scope and schedule of rehabilitation, as well as certain rehabilitation activities causing disruptions or access restriction.
 Do not block access to cultural and religious sites, wherever possible Restrict all rehabilitation activities within the foot prints of the construction sites.
 Stop rehabilitation works that produce noise (particularly during prayer time) should there be any church/religious/educational institutions close to the construction sites and users make objections.
 Take special care and use appropriate equipment when working next to a cultural/religious institution.
 Resolve cultural issues in consultation with local leaders and PSC Establish a mechanism that allows local people to raise grievances arising from the rehabilitation process.